microsoft/ApplicationInspector/README.md

 # Getting Application Inspector

-To use Application Inspector, download the relevant binary (either platform-specific or the multi-platform .NET Core release).
-If you use the .NET Core version, you will need to have .NET Core 3.0 or later installed.
+To use Application Inspector, download the relevant binary (either platform-specific or the multi-platform .NET Core release) from the Releases page or see the NuGet Support page in our wiki.
+If you use the .NET Core version, you will need to have .NET Core 3.1 or later installed.
 See the [JustRunIt.md](https://github.com/microsoft/ApplicationInspector/blob/master/JustRunIt.md) or [Build.md](https://github.com/microsoft/ApplicationInspector/blob/master/BUILD.md) files for help.

+# Developers

 It might be valuable to consult the project wiki for additional background on Rules, Tags and more used to identify features.
 Tags are used as a systematic hierarchical nomenclature e.g. Cryptography.Protocol.TLS to more easily represent features.
+The commands may be used programmatically using just the Microsoft.CST.ApplicationInspector.Commands package.

 ## Usage

-Application Inspector is a command-line tool.
-Run it from a command line in Windows, Linux, or MacOS.
+Application Inspector is availble as a command line tool or NuGet package and is supported on Windows, Linux, or MacOS.

 ```
-> dotnet AppInspector.dll or on *Windows* simply AppInspector.exe <command> <options>
+> dotnet ApplicationInspector.dll or on *Windows* simply ApplicationInspector.exe <command> <options>

-Microsoft Application Inspector 1.0.25
+Microsoft Application Inspector
-ApplicationInspector 1.0.25

 (c) Microsoft Corporation.
 All rights reserved